easy1one/Place-Search-Web/README.md

 - Map tab shows street views and directions from the customized start place to the searched one
 - Review tab displays the Google reviews and Yelp review of the place ;for Yelp, two APIs are needed: "Business Match", "Business Reviews"
-- Favorite tab keeps the selected places and they could be deleted from the favorite list
+- Favorite tab keeps the selected places and they could be deleted from the favorite list  using HTML5 local storage
 - Error messages is poped up with a propriate comments when an error occurs for any reason
 - A dynamic progress bar is displayed while data is being fetched
+- Time conversion using Moment.js(http://momentjs.com/)